HMAS AE2: Dardanelles Campaign

 At around 21:00, AE2 surfaced to recharge her batteries, and Stoker radioed his success back to the fleet; the first Allied vessel to transit the Dardanelles.
 Stoker had orders to "generally run amok", and with no enemies in sight, he ordered the boat to enter the Sea of Marmara.
 Although the landing at Cape Helles was going well at the time Stoker reported in, the landing at Anzac Cove was not as successful, and the commander of the Australian and New Zealand Army Corps, Lieutenant-General Sir William Birdwood was pushing for reembarkation of his troops.
 Some sources identify AE2 as one of the factors leading to Birdwood's decision to commit to the attack, although the Australian War Memorial claims there "is no real evidence" to support this.

 The submarine made appearances across the Sea of Marmara over the following five days to give the impression of multiple boats, and several attacks against Turkish ships were made, although all failed because of increasing mechanical problems.
 News of the submarine's successes was spread to the soldiers ashore to improve morale.
 On 29 April, AE2 met E14, one of several submarines that had entered the Dardanelles following the Australian boat's successful attempt.
 The submarines arranged a rendezvous for the next morning.
-When AE2 reached the rendezvous point on 30 April, smoke from the torpedo boat Sultanhisar was sighted, so the submarine dove and moved to investigate.
+When AE2 reached the rendezvous point on 30 April, smoke from the torpedo boat Sultanhisar was sighted, so the submarine dived and moved to investigate.
 At 10:30, about a mile from the torpedo boat, AE2 inexplicably rose and broke the surface.
 While diving to evade, the boat passed below her safe diving depth; frantic attempts to correct this caused the submarine's stern to break the surface.
 Sultanhisar immediately fired on the submarine, puncturing the pressure hull in three places near the engine spaces.
 Stoker ordered the boat's company to evacuate, and scuttled AE2 at 10:45'.
 All personnel survived the attack and were captured by Sultanhisar, although four died from illness while in captivity.
 AE2's achievements showed others that the task was possible, and within months Turkish shipping and lines of communication were badly disrupted, with supplies and reinforcements for the Turkish defence of Gallipoli forced to take underdeveloped overland routes.
 AE2 was the only RAN vessel to be lost as a result of enemy action during World War I, and along with sister boat AE1, the total of the RAN's operational losses in the war.